longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The client doesn’t show this information, so you’ll have to calculate manually.
-Math is an important element of all Freeciv21 games, and especialy the LTT and LTX multi-player games the LongTurn Community enjoys playing.
+Math is an important element of all Freeciv21 games, and especialy the LTT and LTX multi-player games the Longturn Community enjoys playing.
 As in the game of Chess, the "board" does not do the math for you.
 You much gauge the risk-reward ratios of your moves and counter-moves.
 This is the same in Freeciv21.
 The game will not do the math for you.
 This table should help you in doing the math: